 Yesterday, Twitter reported a mixed Q2.
 While it better analysts’ estimates on earnings per share, its revenues of $602 million was less impressive — within the company’s estimated range, but falling short of what analysts had expected.

 Another problem is the direction the revenue is going: $602 million was virtually unchanged from the previous quarter, and only about 20% higher than a year ago.
 The bulk of Twitter’s revenues come from advertising sales, and the key to the problem is that revenue growth is slowing down.
 A year ago, the revenue figures were up 60% on the year previously.

-On the other hand, if we see Facebook, it has once again achieved excellent quarter.
-Its second-quarter earning report showing the all-time high stock price of $123.34 has amazed everyone.
+On the other hand, if we see Facebook, it has once again achieved an excellent quarter.
+Its second-quarter earnings report showing the all-time high stock price of $123.34 has amazed everyone.
 We can say that it is time for Twitter to adopt some changes if it wants to increase its user base as well as share price.